snoyberg/snoyman.com/content/posts/stackage-for-rust.md

 By contrast, in Rust, I've rarely run into problems with the dependency solver.
 I have gotten build plans that have failed to build.
 I have had to manually modify `Cargo.toml` files to specify different versions.
 I have been bitten by libraries accidentally breaking compatibility within a major version.
 But relative to my pains with Haskell, it's small potatoes.

-So next point: **Dependency solving emperically works pretty well in Rust"
+So next point: **Dependency solving emperically works pretty well in Rust**

 ## Culture of compatibility